The Christmas season commences!

 While Christmas decorations may be sparse in Italy, Christmas superficiality still exists, for no country is ever immune.
 Due to the lack of decent return policies, Italians who have tired of getting stuck with horrible gifts have come up with the most superficial idea to top them all.

 Some Italians will purchase gifts for themselves, wrap them up, put them next to the Nativity scene or under the tree and tell their relatives how much it cost so they can get the money from them.
-This is not common practice among Italians but everyone here knows someone who does this, making it common enough.
+This is not common practice among all Italians but everyone here knows someone who does this, making it common enough.
 As return policies improve, this practice may disappear altogether.

 T’was the night before Christmas…

 The majority of Italians might not make it to midnight mass but many still go.
 Italians are very family oriented and although dysfunctional families do exist, they still get together at every opportunity.
 Italians celebrate Christmas in varying ways depending on their region of origin.
 My friends from Venice celebrate it with a dinner on Christmas Day.
 In Rome and anywhere in the South of Italy, Christmas is first celebrated on December 24th with a dinner consisting of seafood only.
 Then some will go to midnight mass while others will open their gifts instead.
 A meat-based lunch will follow on December 25th and visits to family members will continue until the 26th, which includes a huge intake of delicious food.
+However, the seafood Christmas Eve dinner is mainly a tradition of seaside locations and the southern part of Italy.
+Northern Italians may celebrate with a roasted pig or venison, depending on their location.
+I find it surprising, however, that most southern Italians are not aware of this fact.

 The Perfect Gift

-Everyone feels Christmas differently and the important thing is to feel something.
+Everyone feels Christmas differently and the important thing if you celebrate it is to feel something.
 I find Christmas to be an occasion to give a gift that shows how much you have thought of them.
 It does not matter how much it costs, but I put a lot of thought into each gift so each person will know that they matter to me.
 I make special dishes and fill them with love.
 I artistically wrap each gift in such an elaborate way that no one ever wants to open it at all, but curiosity always wins out.
 For me, it is about being with my loved ones and showing them how much I care.
 If I am far away, I spend it with the closest people I have and show my gratitude.

 The most disappointing gifts I have ever received were the ones where no thought was put into it.
 One of the times I was most touched by a thoughtful gift was when my boyfriend’s mother gave me a dress.
 It was not the dress that made my day but how she chose it.
 When I told her how shocked I was that it fit so perfectly, she said, “I found a sales girl with your figure.
 I told her I was looking for a dress for my daughter-in-law so she tried on numerous dresses until I found one I liked.”
 The dress has become one of the best gifts I have ever received, simply because of all the thought that went into it.